Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Simulation Studies

-For each scenario, $3,000$ replications were conducted, and thirteen trials were emulated from each simulated dataset.
+For each scenario, $3{,}000$ replications were conducted, and $J+1=13$ trials were emulated from each simulated dataset.
 For each trial, individuals were excluded if and only if, prior to enrollment, they (i) initiated active vaccine regimen or (ii) experienced an event.
 Each simulated data set was analyzed using two different MSM specifications.
 For the first analysis, the hazard was modeled according to (\ref{timeVaryingIntercept}) with $\boldsymbol{f_1}(t)=\boldsymbol{f_2}(t)=t+t^2$, i.e., it was assumed that the hazard when vaccinated did not depend on calendar time but could depend on time since vaccination.
-For the second analysis, the hazard model was specified according to (\ref{calTimeTerms}) with $\boldsymbol{f_1}(t)=\boldsymbol{f_2}(t)=\boldsymbol{f_3}(t)=t+t^2$, i.e., it was assumed that the hazard when vaccinated depended on both calendar time and time since vaccination.
-Covariate effects on propensity scores and the hazard of remaining uncensored were assumed constant across trials, and inverse probability weights were estimated using correctly specified logistic models.
+For the second analysis, the hazard model was specified according to (\ref{calTimeTerms}) with $\boldsymbol{f_1}(t)=\boldsymbol{f_2}(t)=\boldsymbol{f_3}(t)=t+t^2$, i.e., it was assumed that the hazard when vaccinated could depend on both calendar time and time since vaccination.
+IP weights were estimated using correctly specified models.
 For each analysis, $\widehat{VE}_5(k)$ for select $k$ and $\widehat{VE}_j(5)$ for select $j$ were calculated along with estimated standard errors and corresponding 95\% CIs.
-Additionally, a one-sided generalized Wald test of the TEH assumption $H_0$ was conducted for the model (\ref{calTimeTerms}) analysis.
-Point estimates were obtained using \texttt{glm} in R and standard error estimates were calculated using the Python library \texttt{delicatessen} \citep{Zivich}.
-Finally, additional simulation studies were conducted under the same data generating process described above.
-For the analysis, the outcome hazard model was specified according to (\ref{calTimeTerms}) and time functions in all models were specified using restricted cubic splines (see Appendix \ref{webB} for additional details).
+Additionally, a one-sided generalized Wald test of (\ref{Hnaught}) was conducted for the model (\ref{calTimeTerms}) analysis.
+Finally, additional simulation studies were conducted under the same data generating process (DGP) described above, but in the analysis stage, the outcome hazard model was specified according to (\ref{calTimeTerms}) and time functions in all models were specified using restricted cubic splines (see~\ref{webB} for additional details).